leebenmorris/monitor-video-streams-api/README.md

 ### **<a id="deployment-front-end"></a>Front-end**

 The front-end is served from Github Pages.
 Each time changes are pushed to the github repository a fresh production front-end build is performed using a pre-push hook.
-If a new build has been created, the push is aborted so that the new build files can also be committed and pushed.
-Github pages serves files from the `/docs` folder, hence the build process places the bundle files there rather than to a 'public' folder.
+If a new build has been created the push is aborted so that the new build files can also be committed and pushed.
+Github pages serves files from the `/docs` folder, hence the build process places the bundle files there rather than to a more typical 'public' folder.

 ---